 Do not walk into an interview unprepared!
 There are many basic questions that most retailers will ask you, such as “what does good customer service look like?”, or similar variations.
 They will most likely also ask you what you know about their business or how you work in a team.
 These types of questions are much easier to prepare for than specific behavioural questions.
 Many retailers will also give you an assessment on the shop floor.
 During the busy summer holiday recruitment period, many retailers will hold group interviews.
 This will be more intimidating if you have not prepared at all.
 The best thing you can do is prepare as much as you can before an interview, and be confident in your answers.

 An interview is a great opportunity for you to also ask the retailer a few questions.
 This allows a chance for you to gain more insight about the culture, other employees, or management styles in the store.
-Make sure to have a clear understand of what type of employment you’ll be getting.
+Make sure to have a clear understanding of what type of employment you’ll be getting.
 There are significant differences between a permanent role or a casual role that you should be aware of.
-Get clarity on if the position if fixed term or not, as well as pay rates.
+Get clarity on if the position is fixed term or not, as well as pay rates.

 Make sure to highlight where your strengths are in your cover letter and interview, and don’t forget to mention what parts of the business you want to learn more about to improve your skills library!